Rhinelander High School: Sports

 Rhinelander High School sports include cross country, dance team, football, golf, soccer, swimming, tennis, volleyball, basketball, gymnastics, hockey, wrestling, Nordic and Alpine skiing, baseball, softball, and track and field.
 Rhinelander High School teams participate in the Great Northern Conference, a division two conference.
 Until 2010, the Hodags were a part of the Wisconsin Valley Conference, a division one conference.
 RHS won state championships in boys cross country in 1966 and 1987, and in girls swimming in 2020.
+During cold months of the year, the scholl's sports teams play many of their contests in side of the Hodag Dome, which is a 128,000 square feet air filled collapsoble dome that protects the interior from inclement weather.